MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/how-to/live-play-multiplayer-with-matchmaking.md

 ---
-title: Finding a multiplayer game by using SmartMatch
+title: Finding a multiplayer game by using SmartMatch using Multiplayer Manager
 description: Using Multiplayer Manager to enable a player to find a multiplayer game by using SmartMatch matchmaking. ms.assetid: f9001364-214f-4ba0-a0a6-0f3be0b2f523 ms.date: 04/04/2017